Your horse’s stifle joint

 - Surrounding structures of the stifle include bones, muscles, and soft tissues.
 Above the stifle is the femur bone, below the stifle is the tibia, and the patella knee cap sits towards the front of the stifle joint.

 - Inside the stifle joint, there are two femorotibial joint cavities.
 Within each of these joint cavities, you also have a medial and lateral compartment.
 Also within the stifle joint, you will find menisci (cartilage discs) between the femur and the tibia.
 There are also two cruciate ligaments within the femorotibial joint that help the stifle remain stable.
 On either side of the leg, your horse has collateral ligaments.

 - The quadriceps femoris muscle and the femoropatellar ligament keep the patella (knee cap) in place.
 The quads are above the patella.
 The patella is also supported by three patellar ligaments below the patella.

 The hind legs hold a lot of power and mobility.

-- You may have heard of OCD, osteochrondrosis, in the stifle joint.
+- You may have heard of OCD, osteochondrosis, in the stifle joint.
 This happens when the bones and cartilage in the joint develop unusually.
 Bone cysts and fragments can occur.
-The treatments vary from horse to horse, as does the long term prognosis for a sound horse.
+The treatments vary from horse to horse, as does the long-term prognosis for a sound horse.
 Age, overall health, and the specifics of the horse’s OCD play into a surgical or medical treatment plan.
 It’s entirely possible to find OCD in weanlings, as well as older horses.

 And the hind legs can really tuck up!